What is Compressed Air?

 Also, compressors are louder than some other machinery.
 Long-term exposure without ear-worn protection can cause hearing damage at higher decibel levels.

 Rarely, there are situations where compressed air enters the human body.
 This can cause air embolisms in the stomach or lung areas.
 Such injuries are often severe and can be fatal.
+These pockets of air can block blood flow and cause serious health problems.

 An abundance of caution is necessary around air systems to ensure everyone’s safety.